backstage/backstage/docs/integrations/github/discovery.md

       An array of strings used to filter out results based on their associated GitHub topics.
       If configured, all repositories _except_ those with one (or more) topics(s) present in the exclusion filter will be ingested.
   - **`visibility`** _(optional)_:
     An array of strings used to filter results based on their visibility.
-Available options are `private`, `internal`, `private`.
+Available options are `private`, `internal`, `public`.
 If configured (non empty), only repositories with visibility present in the filter will be ingested
 - **`host`** _(optional)_:
   The hostname of your GitHub Enterprise instance.
 It must match a host defined in [integrations.github](locations.md).
 - **`organization`**: